In a turn, they can remove any one remaining number from the permutation.

 The permutation will not be an increasing sequence initially.

-For the first test, Alice can remove the or the to make the sequence increasing and wins the game.
+For the first test, Alice can remove or to leave an increasing sequence and win the game.

 For the second test, if is removed then the only way to have an increasing sequence is to only have number left.
-This would take a total of moves, thus allowing Bob to win.
-On the first move if Alice removes the , it will take more moves to create an increasing sequence thus Bob wins.
-If Alice does not remove the , then Bob can remove it on his next turn to create the same game state to win (decreasing sequence, numbers left).
+This takes a total of moves, and Bob wins.